 The neuropsychology fellowship is a two year program offered at the University of Kentucky in the Department of Neurology, led by Dr. Lisa Koehl.
 It is committed to patient care, teaching, and scholarship.
 The ultimate goal of the fellowship is to prepare fellows to practice independently, ethically, and competently in the field of clinical neuropsychology.
 Our training corresponds to the Houston Conference guidelines and emphasizes both depth and breadth of knowledge in brain-behavior relationships.

 The Epilepsy Fellowship is a one year clinical training fellowship led by Meriem Bensalem Owen, MD.
 During the course of the year, the fellow will gain expertise in clinical epileptology and related electrodiagnostic testing.
 The program focuses on assessment of patients from diagnosis to general medical management, to pre and post-surgical management and treatment of epilepsy.

-Under the of Gregory Jicha, MD, PhD, in the Department of Neurology, Kentucky Neurologic Institute and Sanders Brown Center on Aging at the University of Kentucky, College of Medicine, this one-year Fellowship focuses on clinical care in a translational research environment.
+Under the direction of Gregory Jicha, MD, PhD, in the Department of Neurology, Kentucky Neurologic Institute and Sanders Brown Center on Aging at the University of Kentucky, College of Medicine, this one-year Fellowship focuses on clinical care in a translational research environment.

 The Headache & Pain Fellowship is a one-year fellowship accredited by the United Council for Neurologic Subspecialties (UCNS) under the direction of Siddharth Kapoor, MD, FAHS.
 It provides an opportunity for eligible physicians who wish to gain advanced training in the specialty of headache medicine.
 Upon successful completion of the program, fellow should be eligible for certification in Headache Medicine by the UCNS.